3.5.6 Other common provisions in court orders & agreements

 Children in full-time education

 Tertiary education involves a distinct qualification, an associate diploma, diploma or degree, rather than matriculation or vocational training.
 This is usually how orders for children over 18 years are worded.
-Associate diplomas can be undertaken at some TAFE Colleges and DHS would normally contact the college concerned to ascertain the level given by the college.
+Associate diplomas can be undertaken at some TAFE Colleges and Services Australia would normally contact the college concerned to ascertain the level given by the college.

 Institutions such as TAFE offer a range of courses from secondary education, vocational and pre-vocational training as well as certificate, pre-tertiary and associate diploma courses.
-If the parents disagree about the level of education the child is undertaking, DHS will ask the payee for information about the child's student status.
+If the parents disagree about the level of education the child is undertaking, Services Australia will ask the payee for information about the child's student status.

-Where a child who is under 18 is attending high school, or undertaking a secondary level course at a TAFE college, the Registrar will accept this to be secondary education.
+Where a child who is under 18 is attending secondary school, or undertaking a secondary level course at a TAFE college, the Registrar will accept this to be secondary education.
 It may be necessary to contact the TAFE college to ascertain this.

 Period between end of secondary school & commencing tertiary education